 So, what may be the likely outcomes of these different approaches that you should be aware of before you begin to formulate a strategy of your own?
 Focusing only on who is right—as in litigation and arbitration—or on who is more powerful—as in sabotage or unilateral decision-making—risks leaving at least one party perceiving herself as the loser.

 The mediator observes that two parties are in a power struggle against one another to dominate each other and also find the injustices each has suffered and the interests each wishes satisfied.
 Moderator can pursue the parties can work cooperatively to satisfy all of the interests between them.
 By reframing the conflict as interest-based rather than power-based, you can move the parties from competitive hostility to cooperative teamwork.

 Mediation is a process of dialogue and negotiation in which a third party assists two or more disputant parties, with their consent, to prevent, manage or resolve a conflict without resort to force.
 An effective dispute resolution system may look like a pyramid: most disputes are resolved through reconciling interests, some through determining who is right, and the fewest through determining who is more powerful.

-International mediation in national conflicts relies too much on power-based diplomacy, attempting to make progress by exerting pressure on the disputant parties through declarations, admonitions, threats and punishment.
-The power-based diplomacy tries to bully the parties into a settlement, rather than confidence-building mediation seeks to build their confidence in each other and come to a resolution with win-win situation.
+International mediation in national conflicts relies too much on power-based diplomacy, attempting to make progress by exerting pressure on the disputant parties through declarations, admonitions, threats, and punishment.
+Power-based diplomacy tries to bully the parties into a settlement, rather than confidence-building mediation seeks to build their confidence in each other and come to a resolution with a win-win situation.